 Information presented on this page is based on evidence provided by the Clinical Pharmacogenomics Implementation Consortium (CPIC®).
 CPIC provides peer-reviewed, updated, evidence-based, and freely accessible guidelines for implementing pharmacogenomic results into actionable prescribing decisions for providers.
 CPIC guidelines include standardized terminology and a systematic grading of evidence and clinical recommendations published in a leading journal (Clinical Pharmacology and Therapeutics).

-SLCO1B1 metabolizer status |
+SLCO1B1 Phenotype |

 Variants (genotype) |

-Implication for sertraline |
+Implication for simvastatin* |

 ---|---|---|

-Intermediate function; heterozygous | ONE normal function allele AND ONE decrease function allele | Intermediate myopathy risk |
+Decreased function | ONE normal function allele AND ONE no function allele | Increased risk of SAMS |

-Normal function; homozygous wild type OR normal | TWO normal function alleles | Normal myopathy risk |
+Normal function | TWO normal function alleles | No increased risk of SAMS |

 Genotyping for SCLO1B1 was performed within a certified DNA laboratory at Vanderbilt University Medical Center that is in full compliance with all guidelines established by the government as regulated by the Centers for Medicare & Medicaid Services under the Clinical Laboratory Improvement Act of 1988.
 This validated clinical laboratory developed test is carried out with strict adherence to protocols outlined by the College of American Pathology.
 The performance of the assay is closely monitored and the accuracy of the results is determined to be > 99%.